Fall Tasks and Tips

-First when it comes to raking: rake leaves off lawn as regularly as possible.
+First, when it comes to raking, rake leaves off the lawn as regularly as possible.
 Unless leaves are diseased, consider leaving them on flower beds and non-lawn areas to protect overwintering pollinators.

-Raking is great exercise, makes less noise than blowers and helps aerate the lawn soil.
-Wet leaves will be harder to clear and if left too long, will start to kill the grass.
+Raking is great exercise, makes less noise than blowers, and helps aerate the lawn soil.
+Wet leaves will be harder to clear and will start to kill the grass if left too long.
 Leaves can be gathered into piles for composting.
 Once you have a significant pile of leaves out of the way, run over it a few times with a mulching lawnmower.
 The chopped tree leaves can be incorporated into flower bed soil or scooped into a compost pile where they will break down into compost quickly.

 More tips for your lawn:

 - Test soil for acidity.
-Fall is a good time to incorporate lime into soil.
+Fall is a good time to incorporate lime into the soil.

 - Aerate and dethatch lawns if needed, then apply fertilizer.

 - In the absence of a soil test, now is the time to use Jonathan Green’s Winter Survival fertilizer.
-Winter Survival, with an N-P-K ratio 10-0-20, is a high potash formula to help encourage fall rooting and prevent winter disease with just a the right amount of nitrogen.
+With an N-P-K ratio of 10-0-20, Winter Survival is a high-potash formula to help encourage fall rooting and prevent winter disease with just the right amount of nitrogen.

 - Mow lawns until hard frost stops growth, usually into November.